-- dealers in securities or currencies;

-- traders in securities;

-- U.S. holders (as defined below) whose functional currency is not the U.S. dollar;

-- persons holding notes as part of a hedge, straddle, conversion or other "synthetic security" or integrated transaction;

-- certain U.S. expatriates;

-- · financial institutions;

-- insurance companies;

-- · regulated investment companies;

-- entities that are tax-exempt for U.S. federal income tax purposes; and

-- · persons holding notes through partnerships and other pass-through entities.
+- dealers in securities or currencies; - traders in securities that have elected the mark-to-market method of accounting for their securities; - U.S. holders (as defined below) whose functional currency is not the U.S. dollar; - persons holding notes as part of a hedge, straddle, conversion or other "synthetic security" or integrated transaction; - certain U.S. expatriates; - financial institutions; - insurance companies; - regulated investment companies; - real estate investment trusts; - persons subject to the alternative minimum tax; - entities that are tax-exempt for U.S. federal income tax purposes; and - partnerships and other pass-through entities and holders of interests therein.